sailing-innocent/SailDendron/test-workspace/vault/dendron.preview.md

 1. Paste it into GMAIL/Google Docs (or some other theme supprting tool)

 EXPECTED: text is pasted as plain text.

+## Unorderd Map

+- Hello
+- Not Hello

 ### Special HTML Chars are not encoded in the copy